acmeproducts/perf/core-first-release-execution-thread.md

   conflicts or the deploy preview is missing, treat it as a P0: engineering must refresh the branch immediately and confirm in writing that the UI is ready again.

+## Mergeable PR task checklist (Codex-only)
+When the tester says “just make a mergeable PR,” run these steps—no shortcuts:

+1. `git fetch origin main && git rebase origin/main` (or merge) so the branch starts from the latest baseline.
+2. Implement the requested change set.
+3. Run the affected tests or smoke flows called out in the bundle checklists.
+4. `git status -sb` must show a clean tree before committing.
+5. Commit with a descriptive message, then push the branch.
+6. Open (or update) the PR with:
+   - A one-paragraph summary written in plain language.
+   - A “How to test” block that only references deploy previews or already- merged instructions.
+   - An explicit “Merge when ready” note so the tester knows no follow-up is required.
+7. Monitor the PR until it is merged; refresh immediately if conflicts appear.

 Once this file is committed, it becomes the authoritative reference for the next implementation thread, ensuring we never revisit the previous merge